 Additionally, Drive integrates with apps like Sheets, Google Docs, Slides, and several cloud-based apps to help you collaborate with your colleagues.
 All your works in Slides, Docs, Sheets, and others get automatically saved in Drive.
 This saves the migration cost involved in moving your content from one tool to another.

-Drive integration with Microsoft Office assists you in collaboration with multiple team members and work on the same file simultaneously.
+Drive integration with Microsoft Office assists you in collaboration with multiple team members and working on the same file simultaneously.
 Not only this, but Drive also collaborates with Adobe, Salesforce, Atlassian, DocuSign, Slack, and other business tools.

 Moreover, the cloud storage tool supports more than 100 file formats like images, PDFs, CAD, videos, and more.
 Thus, you don’t have to go through file conversion every time you store a file in Drive.